octanisorg/assoc_website/_posts/2015-12-02-antarctica-mission.md

 Despite this news, we are still planning to execute an alternative mission in February/March 2016.
 The destination we are currently aiming for is Svalbard, Norway, due to its similarly harsh environment.
 Interestingly enough it is more north than we would have gone south (78° vs -62° latitude)!

-We'll update this page as soon as we can say more on the alternative mission.
+We'll update this page as soon as we have more details on the alternative mission.